Bangladesh Collaborators (Special Tribunals) Order, 1972: Legal problems

 The tribunals are trying the crimes occurred in a certain period which was actually an emergency one.
 But still the authority is following the ancient 'Evidence Act' which was actually created to try the offences occurred in the time of peace.
 While investigating the cases, it is becoming hard to harder to prove it because of the complexities arising.

 Prominent writer Ahmed Sharif, Shahriar Kabir stated the Collaborators Order 1972 as a safeguard to the collaborators and war criminals.

-Later during a cross examination on 10 September 2012, Shahriar Kabir confessed that the International Crimes Tribunal Act 1973 was created to overcome the problems of the Collaborators Act 1972.
+Later, during a cross-examination on 10 September 2012, Shahriar Kabir confessed that the International Crimes Tribunal Act 1973 was created to overcome the problems of the Collaborators Act 1972.

 Sheikh Mujibur Rahman was also concerned about the failures of the Collaboration Act 1972.
-The call of general amnesty in 1973 was somehow influenced because of his concern about this law.
+The call for general amnesty in 1973 was somehow influenced because of his concern about this law.

 Flawed process

-The Collaborators Act 1972, soon started to prove itself as a spiderweb.
-The number of big flies trapped in it were very low.
-Dr. Malik, Maulana Muhammad Ishaq, AKM Yousuf, Izhar Ahmed were the only big figures to be punished.
+The Collaborators Act 1972 soon started to prove itself as a spiderweb.
+The number of big flies trapped in it was very low.
+Dr. Malik, Maulana Muhammad Ishaq, AKM Yousuf, and Izhar Ahmed were the only big figures to be punished.
 Many others who were directly involved in genocide were freed or went underground.

-The uncle of Sheikh Mujibur Rahman, Sheikh Mosharraf Hossain was also a Razakar.
+The uncle of Sheikh Mujibur Rahman, Sheikh Mosharraf Hossain, was also a Razakar.
 He was sent to jail.

 Awami Muslim League leader Razakar Athar Ali Khan was the father of a fighter from Bagerhat who attained the gallantry award Bir Uttam for his bravery.
 Athar Ali Khan did not face any trial because of his son.

-A Razakar, who later joined Bangladesh Rifles (Presently known as Border Guards Bangladesh) after 1971 war remained untouched and promoted in a higher post during Sheikh Mujibur Rahman's regime.
+A Razakar, who later joined Bangladesh Rifles (presently known as Border Guards Bangladesh) after the 1971 war, remained untouched and promoted in a higher post during Sheikh Mujibur Rahman's regime.

-Taslimuddin Ahmed, who signed the notification for the 14 collaborators asking them to surrender was himself a collaborator.
-Another surprising scenario was staged in a special tribunal where a Razakar recruiting officer became the judge and gave verdict against the one whom he recruited as Razakar.
-Many such situations was raised that time.
+Taslimuddin Ahmed, who signed the notification for the 14 collaborators asking them to surrender, was himself a collaborator.
+Another surprising scenario was staged in a special tribunal where a Razakar recruiting officer became the judge and gave a verdict against the one whom he recruited as Razakar.
+Many such situations were raised that time.

 After the war, a committee was formed under Nilima Ibrahim to find out the collaborators who worked in Radio Pakistan.
 43 people were found by the committee who worked for Pakistan.
-Unfortunately no action were taken against them as they were the part of progressive society as well as Awami League and some of them were killed by Pakistanis.
+Unfortunately, no action was taken against them as they were part of progressive society as well as the Awami League, and some of them were killed by Pakistanis.

-Lieutenant Colonel Firoz Salahuddin, who recruited many Razakars and was loyal to the Pakistan Army till the end of the war was rehabilitated in the Bangladesh Army after the liberation war for having close relations with M. A. G. Osmani.
+Lieutenant Colonel Firoz Salahuddin, who recruited many Razakars and was loyal to the Pakistan Army till the end of the war, was rehabilitated in the Bangladesh Army after the liberation war for having close relations with M. A. G. Osmani.